joeljm97/APP1/README.md

 *main code for the program is found in testAPP1.cpp

-*Log functions have been moved to logmanager.h and has been included in testAPP1.cpp
+*Log functions has been moved to logmanager.h and has been included in testAPP1.cpp